jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GoodDimpledBarbet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_We have so many bullshit jobs because we won't let go of an Industrial Age culture.
+_We have so many bullshit jobs because we still use Industrial Age culture.
 To make the most of modern technology we need a new philosophy.
-If we don't evolve, we'll end up like the Soviets._ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).
+If we don't evolve soon, we'll end up erased from history like the Soviets._ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).

-## Table of Contents
+# Table of Contents

 1. [Introduction](#introduction)
 2. [Prologue](#prologue)